+Jeanne Takenaka @JeanneTakenaka

-Our Five Minute Friday prompt this week is—FIND.
+Our Five Minute Friday prompt this week is—OVERCOME.
 This largely unedited “rough draft” form of writing stretches this perfectionist, in the best of ways.
-I write for five minutes on a given topic.
-If you’re interested in learning more about 5-Minute Fridays, check out our hostess, Kate Motaung’s site.
+We write for five minutes on a given word.
+If you’re interested in learning more about 5-Minute Fridays, check out the Five Minute Friday website.
 Or, click on the link at the bottom of this post.
 As you read my simpler Friday posts, I hope you’ll join in the conversation!

 God never promised this life would be easy.
 We all face trials.
 They can refine us, renew us.
 They often show us how much we need Jesus.

 I have this nasty habit of trying to get through trials in my own strength.
 I plow through the days, trying to break down the barriers, and get back to my version of normal.